There are few careers more rewarding - and more challenging - than medicine.

-As healthcare providers, we all recognize that mounting regulatory requirements decrease efficiency and increase time demands without adding appreciable value to the work of delivering care to our patients.
-This erodes our personal and family time, and leads to burnout and decreased job satisfaction.
+We all recognize that mounting regulatory requirements decrease efficiency and increase time demands without adding appreciable value to the work of delivering care to our patients.
+This eats into our personal and family time, and leads to burnout and decreased job satisfaction.

-The reality is that we don't have any significant control over the regulation; but we do have control over working with our organization to meet these requirements as efficiently as possible and learn how to deal with the frustration.
+While we don't have any significant control over the regulation, we do have control over working with our organization to meet these requirements as efficiently as possible and learn how to deal with the frustration.

-Our commitment is to provide programs designed to help us identify personal stressors and how best to manage them, as well as create forums where we can talk through our frustrations in groups or individually.
+We commit to providing programs designed to help us identify personal stressors and how best to manage them, as well as create forums where we can talk through our frustrations in groups or individually.

-No matter how fortunate we have been in winning the social lottery, some of us are going to experience a monumental crisis, either professional or personal.
+No matter how fortunate we've been, some of us are going to experience a monumental crisis, either professional or personal.
 We are creating processes where medical staff members are available to support and assist any practitioner undergoing a professional crisis such as a poor clinical outcome.